 Insurance Company Car Accident Settlement Offer: Should I Take It?
 Talk to an Experienced Minnesota Attorney First.

 There are several risks that you should consider before you settle on your own with the other driver’s auto insurance.
 The first problem is obviously that you may settle your car accident case for too little or too soon and give up future rights.
 Even if you don’t think you have been injured at all, it is not worth taking the insurance company’s $500 offer and giving up all your rights if you find out later that you actually were injured in the car crash or your injury is worse than you thought.
-Our car crash lawyers in MN have seen many personal injury cases where people do not realize they have been injured for days or even weeks after a car accident and settled their case with the insurance by taking a small offer too soon after the accident.
-Our MN Car Accident attorneys have seen quick early settlement offers like this made by Progressive Insurance, State Farm, Allstate and several other auto insurance companies as well.
+Our car crash attorneys in MN have seen many personal injury cases where people do not realize they have been injured for days or even weeks after a car accident and settled their case with the insurance by taking a small offer too soon after the accident.
+Our MN Car Accident lawyers have seen quick early settlement offers like this made by Progressive Insurance, State Farm, Allstate and several other auto insurance companies as well.
 Often, the insurance company’s settlement offer is not at all fair given the situation or future risks.